 Family lawyers and mediators generally believe that part of their job is to educate separated parents about what is in the best interests of the child.
 But paying child support under equal custody is not actually in a child's best interests under normal circumstances.
 It's just taking from one parent to give to the other without any clear benefits for the child.

-If a lawyer or mediator tells you that child support is the child's money or the right of the child, you could ask them a couple of questions.
-Ask them if the child gets to decide how the money is spent (Answer: no).
-Also ask them if the person who earns the money gets to decide how it's spent (Answer: no also).
+If a lawyer or mediator tells you that a support payment is the child's money or the right of the child, you could ask them a couple of questions.
+Ask them if the child gets to decide how the money is spent (Answer: No).
+Also ask them if the person who earns the money gets to decide how it's spent (Answer: No also).
 The fact is that child support under equal placement time is just money given by the higher earner to the lower earner.
 That's all.